 Once a bench warrant has been issued against you, the police can arrest you at any time.
 However, they are unlikely to come seek you out for arrest.
 Instead, the time you will be most likely arrested on a bench warrant is during a routine traffic stop when the officer conducts a warrant search in your name.
 If one appears, he will place you under arrest and get you transferred to the proper jurisdiction.
 Bench warrants never expire, so you can be arrested many years after yours is issued.
 Furthermore, most counties and states share warrant information, so it is possible that you can be picked up on a warrant even outside the state or county where it was issued.

 The best way to deal with bench warrants is to handle them before you get arrested.
 However, it is not always a good idea to turn yourself in.
-Instead, you should reach out to an experienced Philadelphia bench warrant attorney like those at The Law Offices of Lloyd Long.
+Instead, you should reach out to an experienced Philadelphia bench warrant attorney like those at The Liberty Law Team.
 We can contact the court and the prosecutor’s office and try to negotiate a situation where you can surrender yourself and answer for the warrant without being placed under arrest.
 Then, we can work to convince the judge to quash the warrant without imposing further penalties or revoking bail.

 Arrest Warrants in Philadelphia